bjermann/stackoverflow-survey-dashboard-2025/README.md

 ## Key Insights

-**📚 How developers Learn<br/>**
+**📚 How Developers Learn<br/>**
-⮕**Technical documentation leads at 68% usage** across both new learners and professionals, establishing itself as most the reliable learning resource<br/>
+⮕**Technical documentation leads at 68% usage** across both new learners and professionals, making it the most reliable learning resource<br/>
 ⮕**39% of Gen Z developers list coding challenges as their preferred format, yet only 15% used them in the past year to learn.** This 24-percentage-point gap between preference and usage signals an underserved market opportunity: platforms that can deliver engaging, high-quality coding challenges could capture significant user growth by meeting this unmet demand, particularly among the next generation of developers.
 <br/>
 <br/>
 **🤖 The AI Paradox<br/>**
 ⮕**78% of developers use AI tools, yet 46% distrust their accuracy.** The disconnect between high usage and low trust suggests developers have embraced AI as a productivity tool, using it for boilerplate code, documentation lookup, and prototyping while still applying critical judgment to outputs</br>
-⮕**64% believe AI is not a threat to their current jobs**, reinforcing that AI is viewed as an augmentation tool rather than a replacement technology.<br/>
+⮕**64% believe AI is not a threat to their current jobs**, reinforcing that AI is viewed as an assistant rather than a replacement technology.<br/>
 ⮞**The takeaway: AI literacy is expected, but human judgment remains irreplaceable**
 <br/>
 <br/>